Visa Waiver Program

 Electronic System for Travel Authorization (ESTA)

-All nationals or citizens of VWP countries who plan to travel to the U.S. for temporary business or pleasure require an approved Electronic Syste m for Travel Authorization (ESTA) prior to boarding a carrier to travel by air or sea to the U.S. under the VWP.
+All nationals or citizens of VWP countries who plan to travel to the U.S. for temporary business or pleasure require an approved Electronic System for Travel Authorization (ESTA) prior to boarding a carrier to travel by air or sea to the U.S. under the VWP.

-Passport Validity: Visitors traveling to the U.S. are required to be in possession of passports that are valid for six months beyond the period of their intended stay in the U.S. Citizens of the countries listed on Six Month Club Update are exempt to the six-month rule and need only have a passport valid for their intended period of stay.
+Passport Validity: Visitors traveling to the U.S. are required to be in possession of passports that are valid for six months beyond the period of their intended stay in the U.S. Citizens of the countries listed on the Six Month Club Update are exempt from the six-month rule and need only have a passport valid for their intended period of stay.
 If you are traveling visa free under the Visa Waiver Program, your passport needs to be valid for at least 90 days.
 If your passport is not valid for 90 days, you will be admitted into the U.S. until the date on which the passport expires.

-f you are a traveler from a VWP country and your passport does not meet these requirements, you may want to consider obtaining a new VWP-compliant passport from the passport issuing authority in your country of citizenship.
+If you are a traveler from a VWP country and your passport does not meet these requirements, you may want to consider obtaining a new VWP-compliant passport from the passport issuing authority in your country of citizenship.
 Otherwise you cannot travel under VWP and you must obtain a visa in your valid passport for entry into the U.S.

 Travelers with minor traffic offenses which did not result in an arrest and/or conviction for the offense may travel visa free, provided they are otherwise qualified.
 If the traffic offense occurred while you were in the U.S. and you have an outstanding fine against you or you did not attend your court hearing, it is possible there may be a warrant out for your arrest and you will experience problems when applying for admission into the U.S. Therefore, you should resolve the issue before travelling by contacting the court where you were to appear.
-If you do not know the address of the court, then information is available from the Internet at: www.refdesk.com.

-Visa-free travel does not include those who plan to study, work or remain in the U.S. for longer than 90 days or envisions that they may wish to change their status (from tourism to student, etc.) once in the U.S. Such travelers need visas.
+Visa-free travel does not include those who plan to study, work or remain in the U.S. for longer than 90 days or who envision that they may wish to change their status (from tourism to student, etc.) once in the U.S. Such travelers need visas.
 If an immigration officer believes that a visa-free traveler is going to study, work or stay longer than 90 days, the officer will refuse to admit the traveler.

 Travelers who have been refused an ESTA cannot travel under the VWP.
 Please apply for a visa before departure.

-Do not contact the Embassy or our call center for questions on the Electronic System for Travel Authorization.
-This process is owned by the Department of Homeland Security.
 Any inquiries on the ESTA process should be directed to the Department of Homeland Security.